elynch78/Engineering4Notebook/README.md

 ### Reflection

-We decided to make the walls taller and add diamond holes in the walls to increase the durability of our beam.
+We decided to make the walls taller and add diamond shaped holes in the walls to increase the durability of our beam.
 It bent too much in the sim so after adding the height and holes we thought the beam would stand better.
-After running the sim again with our new design we beefed up the end of the beam that held the bucket with the washer and bolt.
+After running the sim again with our new design we strengthened the end of the beam that held the bucket with the washer and bolt.
+We still werent sure that the beam would hold up so we ran it through the simulation in order to test our new design and it held up much better than the previous design.

 ## Cad_Ring

 ### Assignment description

 We had to design the ring part of the Helicopter cad assignment.
+This is a 'real' partner assignment so ellen and i were able to finish relatively quickly.

 ### Evidence